newhoo/RestfulBox/README.md

 This plugin is committed to enhancing development efficiency with useful features.
 From the initial RestfulToolkit and joined common functions of Postman, rich and complete features can greatly improve the efficiency of IDEA development.
 Former name: RESTKit.

 ## Features ([3.0 Upgrade Guide](doc/zh_CN/快速入门/3.0升级指南.md))
-- More supported jetbrains ides.
+- [x] More supported jetbrains ides.
-- Restful service automatic scanning and display.
+- [x] Restful service automatic scanning and display.
   - Support searching service in native Search Everywhere. ( use: <kbd>Ctrl \\</kbd> or <kbd>Ctrl Alt N</kbd> )
   - Show restful service structure in tool window.
+  - View services in different IDE and project.
   - Service and Method jump to each other.
-- Powerful request client：
+- [x] Powerful request client：
+  - Multi-protocol: support http by default.
   - Custom parameter format, support placeholder variable, formatted JSON.
   - Environment variable：define/manage/use/export/import, support preset function and script function.
   - Global header：can use with Environment, also support preset function and script function.
   - Parameter library：support display/save/delete in Headers/Params/Body tab.
-  - Multi-protocol: supported multiple protocol.
   - Request script：support pre-request and post-script script.
-  - Request info display: such as HTTP packet.
-- Request log：save multi-protocol request log such as HTTP packet format.
-- Plugin extension：through this, you can try your great ideas.
+  - Display request info like http packet, and save to log file.
-- Language & Framework：
+- [x] Language & Framework：
-  - Support api local store and Sqlite datasource by default.
+  - Support services using local store by default.
   - Support Spring MVC / SpringBoot with java and kotlin in idea by default.
+- [x] Datasource: Support multiple data sources.
+Local/Cloud/Custom.
+- [x] Plugin extension: through this, you can try your great ideas.

 ## Ecology